Azure/azure-quickstart-templates/201-web-app-github-deploy/GettingStarted-WebGit.md

 As you can see, it's deploying.

-After a couple of minutes, voilà, you have your Web App with GitHub Repo deployed.
+After a couple of minutes, voilà, you have your **Azure Web App linked to a GitHub Account**.

 ![Screen](./images/azportaldeploy3.png)

 Go to the Resource.
 Repeat the test that you have done before.

 **p.s.: Pretty easy to create resources on Azure, right?
 But if you are the sort of IT guy that always loves automation, here is the surprise.
-Just click on the button below and it will automatically deploy the VM through the  Azure Portal.**
+Just click on the button below and it will automatically deploy the Azure Web App linked to a GitHub Account through the  Azure Portal.**

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F201-web-app-github-deploy%2Fazuredeploy.json" target="_blank">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

-#### Important disclaimer: Azure charges you for the resources you are using, and you don't want to finish all your credits at once, right?
-So, don't forget to stop the Web App at the portal or even delete the Resource Group you have created to avoid unnecessary charging
+#### Important disclaimer: Azure charges you for the resources you are using, and you don't want to use all your credits at once, right?
+So, don't forget to stop the Web App at the portal or even delete the Resource Group you have created to avoid unnecessary charges

 ### How to shutdown your resources